77-777/Haskell---The-Manual/README.md

 * Currying
   * Complex functions which have a high arity need to be broken down.
 This simplification process is called currying.

-* Variants
-  * Ocaml's type system for creating generics and polymorphic values.

 * Functors
   * Factory pattern kin.